Maryum97/Budget-Tracker-2021/README.md

 Users are also able to utilise this app on their device anywhere they may be, because of how accessible this app has been made as the sole purpose of this assignment - this app is a PWA (Progressive Web Application).
 In other words, this app enables users to enjoy its features offline, just as well as it does online.

 The app allows a user to enter the name and amount of a transaction into the account on the main page.
 On pressing the "+ Add Funds" and "- Subtract Funds" buttons, the amount of money is added and subtracted from the user's total amount respectively.
-The total amount is then displayed on the top of the page, and the added/subtracted transactions are represented in the form of an area graph on the same page.
+The total amount is then displayed on the top of the page, and the added/subtracted transactions are listed on the page, and represented in the form of an area graph (money earned/spent vs current date) on the same page.

 This app is deployed on <b>Heroku</b> and is linked below: